Suyog7130/suyog7130.github.io/content/posts/2025-03-14-use-cit-as-kagra.md

 - Once you have filled the LDG access form, you should be able to see an option to add your computer's SSH public key.
 This option exists in the right-hand side under the heading `Authenticators`.

+> If later required, additional SSH public keys can be added to the list of Authenticators, by clicking on the "Manage" button for the associated LDG cluster.

 - Create and then upload your computer's public SSH key to the `Authenticators` settings, for the LDG key tab.

 - After this, someone at CalTech, or LIGO, needs to manually approve your LDG account request and link your provided  username to your .
 You will receive a confirmation email once that is approved and a `home` directory with your username has been created.